top of page

 I will stand for our underserved students.
 To put the failure of equity in educational outcomes on our public education system — or worse, our public educators — is shameful and ignores the responsibility that federal, state, and local policies have played in creating this inequitable system in the first place.

 We need investments in more support staff, before and after-school programming, and decreasing class sizes.
 We need investment in universal Pre-K. We need continued revenue funding streams for these issues, and I will make it a priority in my first term to get a bill funded by tax increases on the largest corporations to the floor of the House in order to do just that.
 While the passage of the Student Success Act provides critical revenue to our schools, it does not reverse decades of disinvestment.
 We cannot wait for more time to pass by to make further investment in our schools while students, teachers, and our community-at-large struggle to bridge the gaps resulting from insufficient funding.
 I will also work to invest in comprehensive mental health support for students and staff, because learning together requires being well together.
-The pandemic has taught us that prioritizing social-emotional health is necessary for our students, teachers, and even parents to be successful in our daily lives.
+Prioritizing social-emotional health is necessary for our students, teachers, and even parents to be successful in our daily lives.

 Housing